 Now, we move to:

-7.)
-Defendant claims Lack of Privity as Defendant has never entered into any contractual or debtor/creditor arrangements with Plantiff
+7. Defendant claims Lack of Privity as Defendant has never entered into any contractual or debtor/creditor arrangements with Plaintiff.

 Privity is the legal term for a close, mutual, or successive relationship to the same right of property, or the power to enforce a promise or warranty.
 No relationship exists between the collection agency (Plaintiff) and Defendant.
 Defendant never signed a contract or agreement with the collection agency.
 A collection company cannot collect any amount of money that is not permitted by law or by agreement.
 Here is the law:

 “It further states that the debt collector cannot collect any amount of money that is not permitted by law or by the agreement.

 Because there is no agreement between the collector and the alleged debtor, no collection can be sustained.”
 (Fair Debt Collection Practices Act)

 Nearing the end of our list, we come to:

 8. Plaintiff's complaint violates the Statute of Frauds.